pwikapanel/illustrator-panel/Adobe Exchange/README.md

 ```
 **Detailed Description:**
 ```
-Techniques that have been trivially easy for more than 25 years in graphics software are still impossible in HTML.
+Techniques that have been trivially easy for more than 30 years in graphics software are still impossible in HTML.

 It's time to evolve.

-Svija is a simple tool that enables the creation of a professional website written entirely in SVG, based on files created in Adobe Illustrator:
+Svija is a suite of tools that enables the creation of a professional website written entirely in SVG, based on files created with Adobe Illustrator:

 • website updated in real time
 • no conversion or development necessary